Career and Technical Education Pathways

 Introduction to Marketing

 Students will be introduced to business practices with an emphasis on day-to-day operations.
-Topics include: business concepts, psychology and sociology of marketing and promotion, human relations, sales and advertising.
-DECA is the national association for business and marketing students.
-As a member of DECA students will have the opportunity to attend conferences, compete and travel.
-Through DECA students may earn scholarships and gain state and national recognition.
+Topics include business concepts, psychology and sociology of marketing and promotion, human relations, sales and advertising.
+All Marketing students are encouraged to join DECA, the national student association for business and marketing.
+Through DECA, students have the opportunity to attend conferences, compete, earn scholarships, and gain state and national recognition.

 Advanced Marketing and Entrepreneurship

 This class provides a more in-depth study of topics introduced in the Marketing and Business class.
-New topics are introduced including: basic economics; business and marketing research; operations and human relations.
-DECA is a major part of this class and projects developed will be used in DECA competitions.
+New topics are introduced including basic economics; business and marketing research; operations and human relations.
+DECA is a major part of this class, and projects developed will be used in DECA competitions.
+All Marketing students are encouraged to join DECA, the national student association for business and marketing.
+Through DECA, students have the opportunity to attend conferences, compete, earn scholarships, and gain state and national recognition

 Retail Management – Student Store